KieronQuinn/DarQ/app/src/main/assets/faq.md

-## Why does DarQ only work on Android 10?
+## Why does DarQ only work on Android 10 and above?
-Force dark was only added as a (hidden) option on Android 10.
+Force dark was only added as a (hidden) option on Android 10 and above.
 If you want to change the theme of apps prior to Android 10, you may wish to use a Substratum theme.

-## Why does DarQ need root or adb access?
+## Why does DarQ need root or Shizuku/ADB access?
-Since the final beta of Android 10, the force dark property (`debug.hwui.force_dark`) is only writable with root or with the `shell` UID (which `adb shell` runs with).
+Since the final beta of Android 10, the force dark property (`debug.hwui.force_dark`) is only writable with root or with the `shell` UID (which `adb shell` and therefore Shizuku runs with).

-## Why does DarQ use an Accessibility Service?
+## How does DarQ monitor running apps?
-Accessibility services are the quickest and most compatible way to monitor when an app opens and closes, without using hacks like reading the `logcat` (which obviously doesn't work if the device has logs disabled either).
-If you are worried about DarQ doing anything nefarious using the service, feel free to check the code out on GitHub - and compile the app yourself if you wish - to see what it's doing for yourself.
+DarQ uses a hidden API only accessible to privileged code (`IActivityManager.registerProcessObserver`), which allows it to know when an app is opened or closed without an Accessibility Service.

 ## Why does DarQ/force dark need the system dark theme to be enabled?
 For some reason, in the final beta of Android 10, a requirement was added to force dark to make it only work when the system dark theme is enabled.
 A workaround has not been found (and may not even exist) for this, so it is required for DarQ to work too.